creativedrewy/awesome-mobile-solana-apps/README.md

 [<img src="https://solana.com/src/img/branding/solanaLogoMark.png" align="right" width="100">](https://www.tiktok.com/)

 There are a ton of great mobile apps & games built on Solana that can be downloaded right now.
 So many, in fact, it can be hard to find all of them!
-This list is meant to be a central place where we can keep track of all of these amazing apps with links where they can be downloaded.
+This list is meant to be a central place where we can keep track of all of these amazing apps with links to where they can be downloaded.

 **If you have released a mobile app, add it to this list!**